keybase/book-content/05-sites/00-index.md

 my-site.example.com.
 300 IN CNAME kbp.keybaseapi.com.
 ```

-Note that you can’t have CNAME on a root domain (e.g., `example.com`).
+Note that you can’t have `CNAME` on a root domain (e.g., `example.com`).
 Some DNS providers support it by making it a proxy for only `A`/`AAAA` records.
-This is called `ALIAS` sometimes.
-If you need to use a root domain with Keybase hosted site but your DNS provider doesn’t allow it, try switching to a different DNS provider.
+This is sometimes called `ALIAS`.
+If you need to use a root domain with a Keybase Site, but your DNS provider doesn’t allow it, try switching to a different DNS provider.

 In addition to the DNS record, `kbpbot` needs to know which shared folder you’d like to share on this hostname.
 You’ll need a `TXT` record for `_keybase_pages` as a subdomain of your hostname.
 In this case, that would be `_keybase_pages.my-site.example.com`.
 If the `_keybase_pages` prefix isn’t allowed, you may use `_keybasepages.my-site.example.com` as well.